adieuadieu/serverless-chrome/packages/lambda/README.md

 launchChrome({ chromePath: '/my/local/chrome/path' })
 ```

+**Command line flags (or "switches")**

+The behavior of chrome does vary between platforms.
+It may be necessary to experiment with flags to get the results you desire.
+On lambda [default flags](https://github.com/adieuadieu/serverless-chrome/blob/develop/packages/lambda/src/flags.js) are used, but in development no default flags are used.

 The package has zero external dependencies required for inclusion in your Lambda function's package.

 ## Framework Plugins